CONSERVATION

-Committed to conserving the rare and diverse bloodlines that define the American Mustang, Return to Freedom maintains a rare breeds conservation program.
+Committed to conserving the rare and diverse bloodlines that define the American Mustang, Return to Freedom maintains a rare breeds conservation program to preserve the disappearing original Spanish mustangs & unique strains that might otherwise be lost forever.

 Some of the conservation herds at the sanctuary represent horses with DNA similar to the primitive Iberian horses (the Sorrias), while others are direct and undiluted descendants of Padre Kino’s original Spanish Mission strain which arrived in the 1600s.
 The Choctaw Ponies are a 100% pure tribal strain who originally arrived with Hernando DeSoto in the 1500s and carried the Choctaw and Cherokee on The Trails of Tears.